top of page

 Scale icon

-A cultural bias with the participants as all team members are Asian.
+A cultural bias with the participants, as all team members are Asian.

 Diverse sample of students icon